AhmedElsherbini/AhmedElsherbini/README.md

 - 👋 Hi, I’m @AhmedElsherbini
 - 👀 I’m interested in Bacterial and viral genomics ,and microbiome analtsis
-- 🌱 I’m currently learning Bioinformatics , machine learning
+- 🌱 I’m currently learning Bioinformatics
 - 📫 How to reach me drahmedsherbini@yhaoo.com

 <!---